 Brexit - Construction Products Regulation

 The Construction Products Regulation (EU) No 305/2011 (CPR) is European Union (EU) legislation that sets out rules for the marketing of construction products in the EU.
 It is aimed at reducing technical barriers to trade and ensuring the free movement of certain construction products within the EU.
 You can read more about the CPR on our website.
-Click here to download our information leaflet on what a ‘no deal’ Brexit might mean to you and the construction industry and what steps to take.

 Where a construction product covered by a harmonised standard is being placed on the EU market, the CPR requires the manufacturer to draw up a ‘declaration of performance’ (DoP) and affix a ‘CE’ marking to the product.
 The CPR also places additional obligations on manufacturers, importers, distributors and authorised representatives (where applicable).